danhans42/nxflash/README.md

 *When the program detects an non-Xplorer ROM file, it will ask you if it should be added to the romfile and uses the filename without extension as the ROM description for the X-Flash ROM selection menu*

-*The current ROM file limit is 128, more ROM's will crash both X-Flash & the ROM builder*
+*The current ROM file limit is 128, trying more ROM's will crash both X-Flash & the ROM builder*

 ## Uploading/Flashing via Serial